F5Networks/f5-telemetry-streaming/contributing/process_release.md

   - Install build to BIG-IP, navigate to folder `/var/config/rest/iapps/f5-telemetry/` and check following:
     - Run `du -sh` and check that folder's size is about 60-70 MB (65 MB for 1.4.0)
     - Check `nodejs/node_modules` folder - if you see `eslint`, `mocha` or something else from [package.json](package.json) `devDependencies` section - something wrong with build process.
 Probably some `npm` flags are work as not expected and it MUST BE FIXED before publishing.
-- Run functional testing to be sure that those changes doesn't break anything
+- Ensure that all tests (unit tests and functional tests passed)
 - Create pre-release tag and push it to GitLab:
   * git tag -m 'Release candidate X.Y.Z-#' vX.Y.Z-#
   * git push origin